Quentin Tarantino's Once Upon a Time... In Hollywood is nominated for 10 Oscars

 What set the stage?

 The second time period finds Rick and Cliff separated, as Rick is filming a guest spot on a TV show and Cliff has blown his relationship with the show's stunt coordinator in the past (a brilliant flashback sequence shows Cliff fighting a hyper-confident Bruce Lee, played by Mike Moh).
-While Rick goes through the motions to get his TV part (on the real-life show Lancer) right, meanwhile Cliff picks up a hitchhiker named Pussycat who turns out to be a member of the Manson Family, who are squatting at Spahn Ranch.
-As Cliff used to film there with Rick, he heads there to check it out.
+While Rick goes through the motions to get his TV part (on the real-life show Lancer) right, Cliff picks up a hitchhiker named Pussycat who turns out to be a member of the Manson Family, who are squatting at Spahn Ranch.
+As Cliff used to film there with Rick, he heads over to check it out.
 He feels like something isn't right, and after a few wild happenings, he flees.
-Sharon, meanwhile, spends the afternoon listening to music and heading to a screening of her own new release movie, The Wrecking Crew, alongside Dean Martin.
+Sharon, meanwhile, spends the afternoon listening to music and heading to a screening of her own new release movie, The Wrecking Crew, in which she stars alongside Dean Martin.
 She takes in the audience's reaction to her work with much enjoyment.

 So what actually happened in the Once Upon a Time...In Hollywood ending?